-Document Notes Current driving licence photocard - (full or provisional) All countries outside the EU (excluding Isle of Man and Channel Islands) Current driving licence (full or provisional) - paper version (if issued before 1998) UK, Isle of Man, Channel Islands and EU Birth certificate - issued after time of birth UK, Isle of Man and Channel Islands Marriage/civil partnership certificate UK and Channel Islands Immigration document, visa or work permit Issued by a country outside the EEA.
+Document Notes Current driving licence photocard - (full or provisional) All countries outside the UK (excluding Isle of Man and Channel Islands) Current driving licence (full or provisional) - paper version (if issued before 1998) UK, Isle of Man and Channel Islands Birth certificate - issued after time of birth UK, Isle of Man and Channel Islands Marriage/civil partnership certificate UK and Channel Islands Immigration document, visa or work permit Immigration document, visa or work permit (issued by a country outside the UK.
 Valid only for roles whereby the applicant is living and working outside of the UK.
-Visa / permit must relate to the non EEA country in which the role is based HM Forces ID card UK Firearms licence UK, Channel Islands and Isle of Man
+Visa / permit must relate to the non-UK country in which the role is based) HM Forces ID card UK Firearms licence UK, Channel Islands and Isle of Man